Tips for staying safe as a uni student in London

 We've put together some tips to include in your daily routine to ensure that you stay safe and secure around your hall and the city.

-In the unlikely event that your phone is stolen, please report it to the police and to your Hall’s staff.
+• If your phone is stolen, report it to the police and your halls team straight away.

 Like phone safety, keep all valuables out of sight when out and about in London.
 Carry your laptops in a rucksack rather than a laptop bag so it cannot be easily seen.